SkylineCommunications/dataminer-docs/connector-help/connector_help/Vertex_7200.md

 #### Passwords

 On the device, there is a setting to disable passwords.
 The device documentation details the following information: "*Passwords are a one to nine digit number.
 Setting a password to 0 disables protection for that security level.
 To completely disable passwords, set both Operator and Supervisor passwords to 0.*"
-In case passwords are disabled, in the driver, the password should be set to "0" instead of "" (empty string).
-Otherwise, the driver would still try to calculate CRC on the password, but it would not find any value and take the following byte, resulting in a bad CRC.
+In case passwords are disabled, in the connector, the password should be set to "0" instead of "" (empty string).
+Otherwise, the connector would still try to calculate CRC on the password, but it would not find any value and take the following byte, resulting in a bad CRC.
 This would result in not being able to change the security level from "Monitor" to "Operator" or "Supervisor".
 Version range 1.1.0.x, version 1.1.0.22 and up will have the functionality to work with this implemented.